plashchynski/OtoDecks/REPORT.md

 3. Drag and drop library items from the library into the deck.

 You can add tracks to the library and then drag and drop them into the deck to start playing.
-This is done by overriding the `isInterestedInDragSource` and `itemDropped` methods of `juce::DragAndDropTarget` in the `DeckGUI` class.
+This is done by overriding the `isInterestedInDragSource` and `itemDropped` methods of `juce::DragAndDropTarget` in the `Deck` class.
 An library item made draggable by overriding the `getDragSourceDescription` method of `juce::TableListBoxModel` in the `LibraryComponent` class.
 The information about the item is stored in a XML-serialized `juce::ValueTree` object.
-The `isInterestedInDragSource` method of the `DeckGUI` class performs check to ensure that the dragged object is a library item.
+The `isInterestedInDragSource` method of the `DecDecklass performs check to ensure that the dragged object is a library item.
 The `itemDropped` method calls the `Deck::loadFile` method to load the item into the deck.

 [[Screenshot with library]]

 ### R1B: can play two or more tracks

+To play a track it should be loaded into a deck.
+The deck is implemented in the `Deck` class.
+Every deck has its own player implemented in ``.

 [[Screenshot with two tracks playing]]